 Formative assessment is an on-going process throughout the year.
 This will be recorded and evidenced in Individual Target Books and Learning Passports, marking in pupils’ workbooks and annotation of pupils’ work.
 At the start of the academic year teachers will produce either an Individual Learning Passport for sensory and experiential learners or and Individual Target Book for modified and supported learners.
 These are working documents which include individual targets for pupils.
 These targets are working documents but are formerly updated by teachers on a half termly basis.
 They are scrutinised regularly by the SLT.
 Teachers and support staff collect evidence towards achieving the individual targets.
 Formative assessment enables teachers to plan for and target specific skills required for individual pupils to make progress in the above areas of development.

 Where relevant, pupils will have knowledge of their targets and be able to monitor their own progress towards achieving them.

 Pupils work is marked in accordance with the school marking policy.
 This offers opportunities for next steps to be identified and for pupils to evaluate their own work and accuracy towards achieving individual targets or specific skills.

-Due to the impact of pupils SEND on academic progress pupils currently do not undertake qualifications that will give them a Progress 8 Score or English Baccalaureate qualification.
+Due to the impact of pupils SEND on academic progress pupils currently do not undertake qualifications that will give them a Progress 8 Score, Attainment 8 Score or English Baccalaureate qualification.

 To see the published DFE Performance Table information about our school please click here.